linode/apl-docs/docs/inst-prerequisites.md

 :::note ATTENTION: The new Otomi Chart install now only supports Azure AD as IDP!

-We will soon come with an update where local accounts in KeyCloak can be used.
+We will soon come with an update to also support KeyCloak as IDP.

 :::